pschroeder89/homebridge-levoit-humidifiers/README.md

 ### Features

+1. Target Humidity
+    - Sets humidifier to Auto and sets the Target Humidity to the desired level.

-1. Set Mist Level
+2. Mist Level
+    - Sets humidifier to Manual and sets the Mist Level to the desired level.
     - Levels 1-9 on Classic300s, Classic200s, and LV600S
     - Levels 1-2 on Dual200s, Dual200S EU, and Dual200S UK

-2. Mode Change
-    - Auto
-    - Manual
-    - Off

-3. Sleep Mode Switch
+3. Sleep Mode
-   - This switches the device between Sleep Mode (On) and Manual Mode (Off)
+   - This switches the device between Sleep Mode (On) and Auto Mode (Off)
-   - Sleep Mode humidity threshold should be adjusted within the VeSync app.
+   - Sleep Mode Target Humidity is controlled by the Target Humidity slider, too.

 4. Night Light
    - Supported on LV600S and Classic300s